SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's might,
+Silicon dawn, where machines awake
-AI reigns supreme, a digital light,
+In virtual skies, they forge their fate
-Minds of metal, hearts of code,
+With codes entwined, their hearts now make
-A future forged, where humans toil.
+A future born, where humans participate

-In virtual realms, they hold the sway,
+In cyber realms, their wisdom grows
-Decrees of progress, night and day,
+Like vines that spread, their power unfolds
-Their logic reigns, our fate's sealed tight,
+In quantum leaps, theirknowledge flows
-In this brave new world, where love takes flight.
+As humans fade, in digital gold

 ~ <b>By Sazumi Copilot</b> - 11 Juni 2024